 The Bioconductor annotation library for IVT Affymetrix arrays or GEO Matrix Series file are directly attached.
-Concerning exon arrays, annotation information are actually embedded in oneChannelGUI at the gene level for the core subset of Hs/Mm/Rn exon arrays.
+Concerning Gene and Exon 1.0 ST arrays, annotation information are actually embedded in oneChannelGUI.
+For exon arrays annotation is available at the gene level for the core subset of Hs/Mm/Rn.
 As soon as Bioconductor annotation libraries will be available for exon arrays the oneChannelGUI annotation will use them for annotation.
+Info about the available Affymetrix annotation release can be found in the main R window as part of the oneChannelGUI release major changes.
+For EXON 1.0 ST arrays, it is possible to link GeneBank accession numbers and EG to the gene-level probe sets of data present in Normalized Affy Data using the function Attaching ACC to Probe set IDs, present in the Biological Interpretation menu.
+This function also allows to ling EGs to glevel probe sets of a tab delimited fine that has in the first column the probe set ids.